 - Grey soil: shale, mudstone and siltstone

-Best time to visit Oregon’s Painted Hills
+Best time to visit the Painted Hills in Oregon

 For comfortable temperatures and blue skies, I suggest visiting in the early fall and late spring.
 September and October are a safe bet because temperatures will be comfortable.